The Rocket.Chat Voice is currently in beta. Report any issues to Rocket.Chat support.

 Ice Servers

-Usernames and passwords may be HTML-encoded.
+Enter a comma-separated list of STUN and/or TURN servers used to gather network address candidates for Voice calls.
 Only one working address is needed for a call, but all configured servers are contacted before the call starts.

 ICE Gathering Timeout